Sea-Snell/AttentionDynamics/README.md

-# Interpreting Attention Training in LSTMs with Classical Alignment
+# Understanding How Attention Learns in LSTM-based Machine Translation Models
 code for experiments. <br />

 this repo is split into classification and translation experiments in seperate folders.
 The file structure for both is roughly the same.